zachary-cauchi/bucketinator-rs/README.md

-# Bucketinator - A practice To-do CLI app
+# Rustodos - A practice To-do CLI app

 A very simple todo app built to learn Rust while not leaning on bad design in the process.